-It also helps us make decisions and respond quickly in life threatening situations.
+It also helps us make decisions and respond quickly

 The kind of stress that kills is chronic stress, this is the kind that doesn’t go away and is extremely corrosive to our health.
 It seems this kind of stress is a part of our culture and, strangely, people are actually praised for having higher tolerances to chronic stress.